desec-io/desec-automation/README.md

 ansible-playbook playbooks/backuplmdb.yml -i hosts
 ```

-### Prepare Frontend Servers
+### Install or Update Frontend Servers

-To deactivate default DNS resolver occupying port 53, install dependencies, update packages, and clone the frontend
-repository, use the install playbook.
-It requires the following information to be supplied:
+To install or update frontend servers, the following information must be supplied:

 1. `DESECSTACK_DOMAIN` of the deSEC stack you want to connect to.
 1. `DESEC_NS_IPV6_ADDRESS`: IPv6 address the frontend will be reachable under.